AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Licensed driver 21 or older with at least 3 years of driving experience No more than 1 passenger under 21 unless they’re an immediate family member or there is a licensed driver 21 or older in the car Can’t use handheld devices at all None

-New York 16 Proof of birthdate, Social Security number, statement of residency as signed by parent/guardian (if under 21) or another proof of residency (e.g., bank statement, utility bill) $64.25-$102.50 (depending on age) 9:01 p.m. to 4:59 a.m.
-Driver 21 or older with a valid license No restrictions Can’t use handheld devices at all None
+New York 16 Proof of birthdate, proof of lawful status or citizenship, Social Security number, statement of residency as signed by parent/guardian (if under 21) or another proof of residency (e.g., bank statement, utility bill) $64.25-$102.50 (depending on age) 9:00 p.m. to 5 a.m.
+Driver 21 or older with a valid license During non-curfew hours: no more than one passenger under the age of 21 unless passengers are immediate family members Can’t use handheld devices at all None

 North Dakota 14 Proof of identity and address, completed application with Social Security number, sponsor signature if under 18 $15 None Adult 18 or older with at least 3 years of driving experience in front seat No more passengers than car is designed to carry Can’t use mobile devices at all None